JeffNie96/IMU-Vive-Kinematics/README.md

 # IMU-Vive-Kinematics
-Extracting Kinematics Using Wearable Sensors Code
+Portable, open-source solutions for estimating wrist position during reaching in people with stroke Code

-Matlab code for the paper "Extracting Kinematics Using Wearable Sensors"
+Matlab code for the paper "Portable, open-source solutions for estimating wrist position during reaching in people with stroke"